With extended time off work this past week, I decided to tackle my debt list, which is what I call my ever growing list of adventures to complete.

 I finally got a message to my friend around 8:30pm.
 As a search and rescue volunteer, she was trying to be eagerly optimistic that I was only slightly delayed and happy to hear I wasn’t in any real trouble.
 Though I didn’t make the movie I had planned to see, I did make it to town in time for a burrito and margarita before promptly passing out in my Jeep for the night.

-With my gear wet from Friday morning’s early rainstorm on Devil’s Dome, my friend and I changed our plans to head out first thing Saturday morning and instead, dried my gear at the nearby state park and made a new plan.
-Somehow I still managed another 37 miles of backpacking over the next few days, which I’ll write about too.
+With my gear wet from Friday morning’s early rainstorm on Devils Dome, my friend and I changed our plans to head out first thing Saturday morning and instead, dried my gear at the nearby state park and made a new plan: a 35 mile out and back to the Hidden Lakes of the central Pasayten.

-Devil’s Dome was a beastly devil, that’s for sure, but an incredible loop that I won’t soon forget.
-I recently saw a trip report calling Devil’s Dome this late in the year a ridiculously hot, dry, brutal, sufferfest of hell.
-Yep, Devil’s Dome is indeed hot, dry, and brutal, but scoring spectacular high camps all to myself, enjoying sunsets and solitude, the gorgeous mountains of the North Cascades, and the wild beauty of the Pasayten?
+Devils Dome was a beastly devil, that’s for sure, but an incredible loop that I won’t soon forget.
+I recently saw a trip report calling Devils Dome this late in the year a ridiculously hot, dry, brutal, sufferfest of hell.
+Yep, it is indeed hot, dry, and brutal, but scoring spectacular high camps all to myself, enjoying sunsets and solitude, the gorgeous mountains of the North Cascades, and the wild beauty of the Pasayten?
 Pure magic!
-Devil’s Dome has been by far one of my favorite and most memorable adventures.
+Devils Dome has been by far one of my favorite and most memorable adventures.
 And a good reminder to pack my rain jacket!

 Oh and as far as the brand new La Sportiva Ultra Raptors?
 They performed flawlessly and kept my feet happy the whole way!
 Granted, they finished the trip a little less blue 🙂